rhezab/smile/docs/deploying.md

 ### Using GitHub as a project organizing tool

 At the top level of GitHub is the **user account**.
 For example, my username is `gureckis`.

 Within my user account, there are several repositories for different projects.
 The idea in **🫠 Smile** is each new research project gets its own **repository** (repo).

 Within each repo there are any number of **branches**.
-Branches are offshoots of an original code base which can be used for parallel development on a project.
+Branches are offshoots of an original code base that can be used for parallel development on a project.
 Branches can be merged into one another and shuffled around.
 However, we will primarily use them as parallel pipelines capturing different **experiments**.
 So conceptually, branches = experiments.

 ```